jkristell/infrared/README.md

 ![Boards](http://jott.se/wp-content/uploads/2019/09/txrx_setup.jpg)

 ## How to use it
 See the examples.

 ## Near time goals
- - Implement transmit for Rc6
+ - Implement transmit for Rc6 and Samsung BluRay Player protocol
  - Implement support for more remotes of different kinds
  - Hw Timer-Capture based example